Study abroad in a German-speaking country:

 If you would like to study abroad in a German-speaking country, you are required to have completed the equivalent of two years of college-level study of German at the time of the program start.

-“Equivalent” means that if you skip over the first two years and then complete an advanced German course at Bates (for example, GER 233 or GER 234) you will have five semesters of German study and you can go abroad.
+“Equivalent” means that if you skip over the first two years and then complete an advanced German course at Bates (for example, GER 233 or GER 234) you will have the equivalent of five semesters of German study and you can go abroad.
 This situation would apply if you have had German at high school, or if you a heritage speaker of German.
-Please remember to contact the instructor who teaches GER 233 or GER 234, or any course in German above GER 234, to get permission to enroll into the course.
+Please remember to contact the instructor who teaches GER 233 or GER 234, or any course in German above GER 234, to get permission to enroll in the course.

 What if I don’t speak German at all?